All my ebooks FREE 3-7 April 2020

 “Gotchya.
 Make her jealous.
 Good one.
 Gimme yours.
 I’ll answer if Jerry calls.”

 I sighed as I handed him my phone.

 “Don’t let anybody ever tell you, you’re not the greatest, Claude.
 In the whole wide world.
 The absolute greatest.
 Jerry’s an absolute, complete, and total jerk.
 And Gary’s a jerk, too.
 Jerry and Gary and Bethany — they’re all jerks.
 They deserve each other, as far as I’m concerned.
 ‘Cause you’re the best, Claude.
 Really, the greatest.”

 He slipped my phone into the inside pocket of his Tuxedo jacket.
 Just as I pulled my shawl around my shoulders, Sam leaned forward and kissed me.
 Just like that.
 He took my face in his hands and kissed me.
 Right there at the reception, with everyone dancing and eating and laughing around us, he kissed me.
 After what he’d just told me, he kissed me.

-Read Only with the Heart free any time Kindle Unlimited
+Read Only with the Heart free

 Don’t have a Kindle?
 Read Kindle ebooks

 on any device with the free Kindle app